 One of our favourite attractions can be found right at the north end of the town.
-Take the dotto train to its north terminus or walk the scenic north cliffs to find a gorgeous stately home and gardens.
+Take the dotto train to its north terminus or walk the scenic north cliffs to find a gorgeous stately home, parks and gardens.

 Sewerby Hall has been restored back to its Edwardian glory.
 The house has lots of history to explore, but there is also a mini zoo, play areas, woodland walks, garden and lots more.
 A host of special events happen here throughout the year too, so it is worth checking out what is going on when you visit!